 The Tuolumne River is one of the few real wilderness rafting trips in California and it is a rare “Wild & Scenic River” (a federal designation that grants the river certain protections).
 In the spring, the canyon walls are covered with brilliant orange poppies and purple lupine.
 Arguably the best whitewater trip in the state, the “T” delivers constant action, including the infamous Class IV+* Clavey Falls.
 Early season, high-water trips challenge the most experienced rafter, and in summer a side-hike up the Clavey River to its hidden swimming holes is a great way to beat the heat.

-More experienced rafters should not to spend too much time worrying that the river won’t be challenging enough.
+More experienced rafters should not spend too much time worrying that a certain river won’t be challenging enough.
 A multi-day wilderness rafting trip is more than the whitewater alone.
-The natural beauty of the great out-of-doors, a day (or week) with so few obligations or distractions, your fellow travelers and guides (and of course the excitement of the rapids), all combine to create your own unique river experience.
+The natural beauty of the great outdoors, a day (or week) with so few obligations or distractions, your fellow travelers and guides (and of course the excitement of the rapids), all combine to create your own unique river experience.
 Let it surprise you.

 Best river for beginners

 Oregon’s Wild & Scenic Rogue River offers a perfect introduction to multi-day river running.
 The Rogue offers lush greenery, warm, clear water (70 degrees is balmy by river standards) and hidden waterfalls.
 With mostly gentle rapids—plus a few to command respect and get your heart rate up—three- to five-day trips down the Rogue are a great option for first-timers.

 Best river for families

 While the stretch of the Green River that cuts through Desolation Canyon can be recommended to just about anyone, it’s a great choice for families and children.
 “Deso” lays claim to more than 50 splashy Class II-III* rapids in its 84 miles, and offers picture-perfect campsites with sandy nooks shaded by cottonwoods.
 Hikes of varying lengths lead to an abandoned ranch full of artifacts from bygone days, well-preserved pictograph panels of the Fremont culture, and one of Butch Cassidy’s hideouts (allegedly).
 Mosquitoes can be pretty pesky in the upper canyon during the early season, but many outfitters motor through this section on the first day.

 *River Classification System: